hjvogel/personal-page/about/Me.md

 This is a collection of ideas, notes, and writings that I have been learning and thinking through.

-Im interested in analysing static structures first before going into dynamical rather modelling & understaning of our complex nature.
-This leads me to the never ending study🌺.
+I'm interested in analysing static structures first before going into dynamical rather modelling & understaning of our complex nature.
+This leads me to the never ending study  🌺.